Fannon/mobo-documentation/Modeling/manual.md

 # The Mobo Manual
 ## Premises
 In order to learn mobo, it is mandatory to understand the basic concepts of [JSON](http://json.org/) and [JSON Schema](http://json-schema.org/) first.
-It is highly recommended to use and learn [YAML](http://yaml.org/) and use it instead of JSON.
+I would also highly recommended to learn [YAML](http://yaml.org/) and use it instead of JSON.

-JSON Schema is a very simple and concise standard and it should only take a few hours to learn it.
+JSON Schema is a simple and concise standard which should only take a few hours to learn it.
 There is a [great tutorial](http://spacetelescope.github.io/understanding-json-schema/) by the Space Telescope Science Institute.
-The time to learn JSON Schema is a good investment anyhow, since it can be very useful in other contexts as well.
+The time learning JSON Schema is a good investment anyhow, since it can be useful in other contexts as well.

 Some understanding of [MediaWiki](http://mediawiki.org), [SemanticMediaWiki](https://semantic-mediawiki.org/) and [SemanticForms](https://www.mediawiki.org/wiki/Extension:Semantic_Forms) is also highly recommended, since they are the target system.
 Their architecture has a huge impact on how models are developed.